Victoria's Secret: Management structure

 At 'Victoria's Secret Stores', Howard Gross was promoted to president of the division in 1985.
 Grace Nichols succeeded Gross and led the division from 1991 through 2007.
 Victoria's Secret Stores was helmed by Lori Greely from 2007 until 2013.

 Cynthia Fedus-Fields served as president and CEO and oversaw the Victoria's Secret Direct business, including its catalog, from the mid-1980s until 2000.
 She was succeeded in May 2000 by Sharen Jester Turney as chief executive of the division.
 Turney stepped down in 2016 and was succeeded by Jan Singer as CEO of Victoria's Secret Direct from 2016 to 2018.
 John Mehas was appointed CEO starting in 2019.
 He was replaced by Martin Waters in November 2020.

 Hired by L Brands in 1998, Robin Burns was CEO of Victoria's Secret Beauty until 2004.
-Burns was succeeded in August 2004 by duo Jill Granoff, COO, and Sherry Baker, president.
+Burns was succeeded in August 2004 by Jill Granoff, COO, and Sherry Baker, president.
 In May 2006, Christine Beauchamp was named president and CEO of Victoria's Secret Beauty.
 Shashi Batra was appointed president of the division in 2009.
 In November 2012 Susie Coulter became president of Victoria's Secret Beauty.
 Greg Unis was hired to serve as CEO of the beauty division in 2016.

 Manufacturing and environmental record

 In 2006, the Financial Times reported that Victoria's Secret paid factory workers $7 per day to make bras in Thailand.
 The Huffington Post stated in 2011 that working conditions in factories producing Victoria's Secret items in Jordan were comparable to slave labor as a result of the Jordan–United States Free Trade Agreement, which retreated from standards established in the 1990s.
-In 2012, Victoria's Secret was manufacturing bras in the South Indian city of Guduvanchery.
+In 2012, Victoria's Secret was manufacturing bras in the South Indian city of Guduvancheri.

-In 2021, Victoria’s Secret fronted the money to more than 1,250 Thai garment workers who were owed $8.3 million when their factory, Brilliant Alliance, closed after declaring bankruptcy.
+In 2021, Victoria's Secret fronted the money to more than 1,250 Thai garment workers who were owed $8.3 million when their factory, Brilliant Alliance, closed after declaring bankruptcy.

 After years of pressure from environmentalists, Victoria's Secret and a conservation group reached an agreement to make the catalog more environmentally friendly in 2006.
 Catalog wood pulp was required to contain 10 percent recycled paper and avoid source forests with woodland caribou habitats in Canada, unless certified by the Forest Stewardship Council.
 The company bought organic and fair trade-grown cotton to make some of its panties in 2012.